 Any shooter generally comes with its control settings set to a sort of "one size fits all" default.
 This is nice, but it also means it's rarely perfect for any given player.

 Customizing your sensitivity can help you pivot to catch an enemy behind you or cover corners more quickly, which is a major advantage over a player with a slower movement speed.

 Of course, there's such a thing as too much control sensitivity too.
 Take a little time and experiment until you've found the perfect balance of speed and stability.

 5. Make Sure You're Actually in Cover

 To help with this, make sure to use the command that switches the shoulder your weapon is on (R1 or RB on consoles, E on PC).
-This helps you peek around corners and take shots at enemy players without exposing more of yourself to potential fire than you need to.
+This helps you peek around corners and take shots at enemy players without unnecessarily exposing yourself to potential fire.

 More Multiplayer PvP Games

-If you’re looking for free-to-play multiplayer games to play while you wait for Rogue Company to go free itself, you’ve got plenty of options.
-Specifically, Valorant offers a similar mix of CS:GO and Overwatch-style hero shooter.
-That’s far from your only option though.
+If you're looking for free-to-play multiplayer games to play while you wait for Rogue Company to go free itself, you've got plenty of options.
+It's far from your only option.